ProjectNeura/LEADS/README.md

 python -m leads_vec -d path/to/the/devices.py run
 ```

+You can use ":INTERNAL" to replace the path to `leads_vec`.
+For example, instead of typing
+".../site-packages/leads_vec/devices_jarvis.py", simply use ":INTERNAL/devices_jarvis.py".

 To learn about the devices module, read [Devices Module](#devices-module).

 ##### Specify a Main Module